 #3.
 Update your software

 Another hack that we can recommend is to always update the software of your smartphone, laptop, and PC as well as to install the necessary patches.
 This is to make sure that the hackers won’t be able to take advantage of the outdated version of your software installed on your device to their leverage.
 Once they find a crack in a specific version of the software in your device, they can cling to it and your cybersecurity will be put at high risk.

 #4.
 Unplug external devices

 If you are using an external webcam, you should always unplug it when you are not using it.
 Reports have shown that most of these devices that you buy separately from the gadgets themselves are so much susceptible to security breaches.
-Hackers have found their way to sell webcams that can give them instant access on your device while you are using it.
-Make sure that you buy your webcams from a trusted supplier or a known store to make sure its authenticity.
+Hackers have found their way to sell webcams that can give them instant access to your device while you are using it.
+Make sure that you buy your webcams from a trusted supplier or a known store to make sure their authenticity.

 #5.
 Make sure you’re using hardware and software from reputable brands